Increasing your customer intelligence leads to better business outcomes.

 - 1) Create a persistent customer record in a central database that can handle the velocity, volume, and variety of data associated with and created by the customer

 - 2) Make that privacy-compliant, seamlessly integrated profile data available to the everyone within the business in a format they can use to carry out their work

 - 3) Enable marketing to liberate data across channels by orchestrating bespoke experiences that benefit both customers and the business in every lifecycle stage

 Our pure-play CDP offers marketers rich customer intelligence in various forms — insights that help them connect with their customer base at the most pertinent places and times:

-For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on all dynamic segments and view intricate details (e.g., spend, customer lifetime value):
+- For example, our Segment Discovery Insight allows those who use our CDP to “zoom” in on dynamic segments and view intricate details (e.g., total spend, lifetime value).

 - More specifically, they can provide timely, individualized content and product recommendations via email, in targeted social media ads, or through on-site messaging.

 This is an approach (and CDP feature) that serves BlueConic customer Belgian Cycling Factory well: The company helps partner dealers target customers in regions (and boost traffic and sales) by implementing highly personalized experiences across channels.

-It’s these kind of analysis and data activation capabilities that help those who use BlueConic improve customer satisfaction and cultivate more fruitful, long-term customer relationships.
+It’s these kinds of analysis and data-activation capabilities that help those who use BlueConic improve customer satisfaction and cultivate more fruitful, long-term customer relationships.

 And the CDP has proven time and again for brands it’s the premier business tool to help them plan their marketing around — and profit from — their wealth of customer intelligence.